Emma - Budget Planner Tracker

 #3 Straggler

-PocketGuard is valued for its simplicity and ease of use, especially for daily spending tracking.
-However, users are disappointed by the lack of advanced features and analytics, and some experience issues with account syncing and customer support.
+PocketGuard is appreciated for its simplicity and ease of use, with users finding it helpful for daily spending management.
+However, many users are frustrated with the app's limited features without a premium subscription and issues with account syncing.
+The lack of detailed insights and retrospective analytics is also a common complaint.

 Start your 14-day free trial